ADVRHumanoids/forest/README.md

 optional arguments:
   -h, --help            show this help message and exit --tag TAG, -t TAG
-  --subdir-path SUBDIR_PATH, -s SUBDIR_PATH
-                        relative path to the folder in which recipes are contained
-  --recipes RECIPES [RECIPES ...], -r RECIPES [RECIPES ...]
-                        specify which recipes to add, otherwise all recipes in subdir-path are added --allow-overwrite, -o
-                        allow overwritng local recipes with new ones --verbose, -v         print additional information
+  --verbose, -v         print additional information

 ```